bdecon/econ_data/bd_CPS/README.md

 3) `bd_CPS_1989-93.ipynb` creates partial extracts for 1989-93.
 It is a work in progress, but creates many variables that are consistent with those in the 1994-onward extracts.

 Settings and other required code are also contained in the python file bd_CPS_details.py.
-There is additionally a notebook that downloads regional consumer price index data from BLS (used as the price deflator for real wage series), as well as a notebook that benchmarks the bd CPS results against four BLS published estimates.
-If you want to see examples of how to use bd CPS data, the [benchmarks](https://github.com/bdecon/econ_data/blob/master/micro/bd_CPS_benchmark.ipynb) provide several nice examples.
+There is additionally a notebook that downloads regional consumer price index data from BLS (used as the price deflator for real wage series), as well as a separate notebook that generates a unique (over time) household ID for CPS households from mid-1995 onward.

 <a name="directions"/>

 ### How to run/ update

-Sometime in the middle of each month, the Census Bureau will release the previous month's CPS public use microdata in a compressed file on the [US CPS FTP page](https://thedataweb.rm.census.gov/ftp/cps_ftp.html).
+Sometime in the middle of each month, the Census Bureau will release the previous month CPS public use microdata in a compressed file on the [US CPS FTP page](https://thedataweb.rm.census.gov/ftp/cps_ftp.html).
 The full set of 1994 onward monthly microdata files are available to download on the FTP page.
 NBER [hosts](https://www.nber.org/data/cps_basic.html) the 1989 to 1993 files.
 For the bd CPS program to work, a local folder must contain the relevant uncompressed CPS microdata files.
 Next, the data dictionary files that correspond to each microdata file should be downloaded and stored in the same folder as the microdata.
 Separately, to adjust wages for inflation the CPI for each of four US regions should be downloaded using the notebook `bd_CPS_cpi.ipynb` (requires a [free BLS API key](https://data.bls.gov/registrationEngine/)).

 The first step in generating the bd CPS is to run the data dictionary generator, which creates a pickled python dictionary that provides information needed for reading the raw monthly CPS microdata files.
 This is done by running the notebook called `bd_CPS_dd.ipynb`.
 To run the bd CPS for 2000, 2001, and 2002, which utilize revised 2000-based weights and revised union data, or for December 2007, which uses revised weights, or for 2015-16, which uses separate data to identify persons with professional certifications, you'll also need to download and unzip the related source files and run `bd_CPS_revisions_reader.ipynb`.